Algorithms for Competitive Division of Chores: Characterization of competitive allocations

 \section{Characterization of competitive allocations}

-This auxiliary section starts from well-known characterization formulas relating competitive price vectors and utilities (see \cite{AGT_book} chapter 5, \cite{BMSY_SCW}).
-Using them, we derive three characterizations of competitive allocations that do not involve prices: by a system of inequalities, as maximizers of a linear objective, and as critical points of the Nash product.
-These results are not new (proved in \cite{BMSY_SCW} for equal budgets), but since we use them throughout the paper (Theorem~\ref{th_geom} and Proposition~\ref{prop_variational}), we present short proofs here for the convenience of the reader.
+This auxiliary section starts from well-known formulas relating competitive price vectors and utilities (see \cite{AGT_book} chapter 5 and \cite{BMSY_SCW}).
+Using them, we derive three characterizations of competitive allocations that do not involve prices: by a system of inequalities, as maximizers of a linear objective, and as critical points of the {Nash social welfare}.
+These results are not new (proved in \cite{BMSY_SCW} for equal budgets), but since we use them throughout the paper, we present short proofs here for the reader's convenience.